-The clear signals to increase the impact of our collective efforts will require several kinds of coordinated growth, which must also be deliberate and strategic.
+Increasing the impact of our collective efforts will require several kinds of coordinated growth, which must also be deliberate and strategic.

-To reach our goals, Western's entire ecosystem must grow as one, even if for planning purposes, we divide that growth into three interrelated domains:
+To reach our goals, Western's entire ecosystem must grow as one, even if for planning purposes we divide that growth into three interrelated domains:

-- Increase the faculty and staff complements: To reach our potential we will need to increase the number of our faculty and staff complements.
+- Increase the faculty and staff complements: To reach our potential we will need to increase our faculty and staff complements.
 We need more exceptional colleagues to drive our research enterprise, offer innovative academic programs, secure new partnerships, and engage our students. - Expand student enrolment: We will also gradually increase enrolment, as we have been doing for the past three decades, at all levels of study.
 Over time, we would expect to reach 50,000 students and learners, including undergraduate, graduate, postdoctoral, and lifelong learners.
-Students are essential to the effort to deepen Western's engagement in the word, and they are integral to our efforts to create more impact.
-As a part of this growth, we will deepen the diversity of our student body and create recruitment programs as well as student-support programs to sustain that more diverse student body.
+Students are essential to the effort to deepen Western's engagement in the world, and they are integral to our efforts to create more impact.
+As a part of this growth, we will create recruitment programs and student-support programs to deepen the diversity of our student body.

-• Secure resources and building infrastructure: As we grow in people and activity, we must also ensure our physical spaces and human and material supports are adequate to support our educational and research missions, including the missions that we can't yet imagine or those that bridge disciplines in ways that we can't even begin to predict.
+• Secure resources and building infrastructure: As we grow in people and activity, we must also ensure our physical spaces and human and material supports are adequate to fulfil our educational and research missions.

-Such investments in recruiting top faculty and students, and building an impact strategy around talent that is broadly supported by physical and financial resources, reveal our commitment to viewing growth as a long-term prospect.
+Investments in recruiting top faculty and students, and building an impact strategy around talent that is broadly supported by physical and financial resources, reveal our commitment to viewing growth as a long-term prospect.
 For lasting impact, we need to do growth well, rather than quickly.